faizkhan12/Guide-Sheet-for-jitsi-setup-with-jwt-token-authentication/Ubuntu 20.04 lts.md

 Jitsi has JWT implementation to provide security for web conferencing.
 Basically Jitsi rooms can be created and/or joined after a successful JWT validation.

 Jitsi with JWT is a very smart and simple solution perspective to add enhanced security to your Jitsi installations.
 But i must say it is not easy to find accurate documentation on that even on Jitsi Community portal.
-For my first installation which i did last year – long time ago from COVID –  took me to much time to experiment and learn.
 Now there are few posts about Jitsi with JWT in Jitsi Community forums.
-But for sake of simplicity I make this guide sheet to save the trouble that I had to endured.
+But for sake of simplicity I made this guide sheet to save the trouble that I had to endured.

 I am starting this tutorial with the understanding that the user has already setup his/her server with a domanin name.
 Any popular cloud service will do.
 I have used digital ocean for this purpose.